-Meanwhile, the Chang Jiang River area had been developed and researched relatively later in history, plus its astonishing length, numerous and complicated tributaries and lakes, which made people give it different names to its different segmentations.
+Meanwhile, the Chang Jiang River area was developed and researched relatively later in history.
+Its extraordinary length, numerous and complicated tributaries, and lakes made people give it different names for its different segmentations.

 From west to east, the names of different parts of Chang Jiang River are Tuotuo He, Tongtian He, Jinsha Jiang, Chuan Jiang, Jing Jiang, Chu Jiang, Xunyang Jiang, Wan Jiang, and Yangzi (or Yangtze) Jiang.

 Jinsha Jiang nearby Jin'an Town of Yunnan Province, Photo by Li Qi.

 During the south tours of Emperor Yang of Sui (569 — 618), a fancy palace was constructed in a place named Yangzi for him to stay.

 This palace was named Yangzi Palace, and the Chang Jiang river in this area was called Yangzi River.

 In Ming Dynasty (1368 — 1644), when western merchants and missionaries came to China through the Yangzi River, the English pronunciation "Yangtze" for "Yangzi" officially became the international name for the Chang Jiang River.